Mexico is no 'piñata,' election front-runner says after Trump tweets

 Lopez Obrador criticized President Enrique Pena Nieto for export-focused economic policies that he said benefited the few, and promised a strategy to build up Mexico’s internal markets.

+He decried the paltry minimum wage in Mexico, which is less than 90 pesos ($4.96) a day, and the huge salary differences between U.S. and Mexican auto industry workers, challenging Trump’s narrative that Mexico has benefited most from NAFTA.

-While he reaffirmed his backing for NAFTA, he said talks to renegotiate the agreement should be suspended until after the election, and that any new deal should address wages and immigration.
+While he reaffirmed his backing for the pact, he said talks to renegotiate the agreement should be suspended until after the election, and that any new deal should address wages and immigration.

+“I liked that he said we won’t be Trump’s servants, nobody has said it like that,” Abelardo Ochoa, 32, said at the rally.
+“We work so hard here to earn well, but you cross the border and it’s something else.”

 The ruling-party candidate trailing in third place, former Finance Minister Jose Antonio Meade, launched his own campaign on Sunday at the other end of the country in the southeastern town of Merida, touting his years in government as his strength.

 “I have the experience of serving and getting results for more than 20 years, without scandals.
-I live off my salary,” Meade said.
+I live off my salary,” Meade told a cheering crowd dressed mostly in white.

 Second-place Ricardo Anaya began campaigning on Friday.